CORNET 2.0: A Co-Simulation Middleware for Robot Networks: CORNET 2.0 Co-simulation Architecture

 \subsubsection{Mobility and Time Synchronization}

 The state information of each robot is obtained agnostic to the choice of the user application (ROS/ROS2).
+Gazebo uses boost ASIO to manage the communication layer and Google Protobufs for message passing and serialization library on named channels called topics via publishers.
 We use the native asyncio python bindings (pygazebo) for the Gazebo simulator. pygazebo supports publishing and subscribing to any Gazebo topic using a Python API.
-Since it is based on asyncio/trollius it supports concurrency.

 In mininet Wifi, the constant position mobility model is enabled.
 An external program, i.e., the CORNET plugin, updates the position information from the state information obtained from the robot model in Gazebo.